mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

 The biggest architectural differentiator compared to SqlServer is also not so coincidentally the biggest driver of performance compared to SqlServer: **Table Distributions**.

 # Table Distributions
-The distribution of a table defines how it is phyically stored across the 60 distributions (think 60 Sql Databases) that make up Synapse Dedicated Sql Pools.
-The massive distribution of data across 60 phyical storage layers in which compute can operate on independently allows for a potential parallelism of 60.
-While every job levelerages parallel processing, the efficiency in doing so heavily relies on the method in which data is distributed.
+The distribution of a table defines how it is physically stored across the 60 distributions (think 60 Sql Databases) that make up Synapse Dedicated Sql Pools.
+The massive distribution of data across 60 physical storage layers in which compute can operate on independently allows for a potential parallelism of 60.
+While every job leverages parallel processing, the efficiency in doing so heavily relies on the method in which data is distributed.

 ## Round Robin Distribution
 By default, tables created without a defined _DISTRIBUTION_ (i.e. below) are created w/ **ROUND_ROBIN** distribution.
 This means that data is written randomly and evenly distributed across the 60 storage layers.
 This has the advantage of fast writes, an absence of data skew, and having no need to understand the underlying data and related query patterns.